If you love Thanksgiving and cranberries, don’t miss this fun way to celebrate with Thanksgiving slime!

 That is why this is a taste-safe slime, not an entirely edible slime.

-What you’ll need for your Thanksgiving slime:
+What you’ll need for your cranberry slime recipe:

 Directions for Making Xanthan Gum Slime